Xephorium/Halo3LoadingScreen/README.md

 ## Variants

-Finally, in the spirit of Adrien Perez's legendary easter egg within the original H3 loading screen ([happy birthday, Lauren!](https://teambeyond.net/halo-3-loading-screen-easter-egg-discovered/)), this loop has a few fun variants.
+Finally, in the spirit of Adrien Perez's legendary easter egg in Halo 3's original loading screen ([happy birthday, Lauren!](https://teambeyond.net/halo-3-loading-screen-easter-egg-discovered/)), this loop has a few fun variants.
 Each can be accessed with the following flags.

 | Variants |
 | :---: |